brismit25/brismit25.github.io/index.md

 Hello!
 I’m Brian Smith, an aspiring cybersecurity professional with a solid foundation in IT support, incident response, and problem-solving.
 My journey in cybersecurity began through my studies for the CompTIA certifications and my pursuit of a Bachelor's degree in Cybersecurity at <em>The University of Southern Mississippi</em>.
 Along the way, I have gained valuable knowledge in network security, system hardening, threat detection, and incident management.

-I am passionate about solving complex cybersecurity challenges and currently focused on building my expertise in incident response and securing digital infrastructures.
-As I continue to grow my hands-on experience, I am eager to contribute to cybersecurity efforts, mitigate risks, and help organizations stay ahead of emerging cyber threats.
+I am passionate about solving complex cybersecurity challenges.
+I am currently focused on building my expertise in incident response and securing digital infrastructures.
+As I grow my hands-on experience, I am eager to contribute to cybersecurity efforts, mitigate risks, and help organizations avoid emerging cyber threats.

 ### Objective

-My goal is to leverage my IT background, certifications, and expanding cybersecurity expertise to secure a role as a Cybersecurity Analyst.
+I aim to leverage my IT background, certifications, and expanding cybersecurity expertise to secure a role as a Cybersecurity Analyst.
 I am committed to contributing to effective threat detection, risk mitigation, and system security while continuously developing my skills to protect organizational assets from evolving cyber threats.

 ### Skills